 Henri works in close collaboration with her editors to fulfill their requests.
 She carefully rewrites and edits copy before submission, and has a solid reputation for meeting calendared deadlines.

 Julia Henri is not only a writer but also a professional photographer who stays current with the latest technology.
-She presently lives in her Ann Arbor, Michigan studio.
+She presently lives in her Staunton, Virginia studio.

 “I love my job.
 I go to work each and every day looking for unusual stories with interesting angles, twists, and hooks that will keep readers curious enough to read through to the very last word.”